Cryptogenic/CPP-Easy-Socket/README.md

 # C++ Easy Socket
 The “C++ Easy Socket” project was developed to make networking projects easier by hiding all of the messy difficult stuff.
 It provides a higher-level of abstraction without compromising portability in regards to libraries.
-It’s currently been built and coded for Linux, however Windows compatibility will come in the near future, as well as support for server-sided functions (eg. binding).
-If anyone out there wants to help out by implementing either of these, feel free to fork the repo, I may even put it in the official branch!
+Though it was built on a Linux system, Windows support has been added.
+Server-sided functions (eg. binding) will be added in the future.

 # Motivation
 This class was originally implemented for an IRC client I was creating in C++.
 After